 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
 1 inch filters typically need to be switched out every month and 3 inch filters need to be replaced every three months, based on the recommendations of the filter company.

 - Home habits: if you have pets in your home, it may make sense to change your filter more often because of pet dander.
 If someone in your family deals with allergies or asthma, consider changing your home’s air filter more frequently to help with their symptoms.

 Now you’re likely wondering how to swap out your furnace filter.
 Inevitably this will vary depending on what furnace you have, but normally:

-At Service Experts Heating & Air Conditioning, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or set up an appointment with us online.
+At Service Experts Heating & Air Conditioning, we offer membership plans that include replacing standard furnace filters.
+Give us a call today at 239-908-6991 or set up an appointment with us online.